-Consumers have a hard time finding information about provider quality and an even harder time trusting it, according to The Associated Press-NORC Center for Public Affairs Research who recently released the results of a survey conducted in May and June.
+Consumers have a hard time finding information to help with evaluating provider quality and an even harder time trusting it, according to The Associated Press-NORC Center for Public Affairs Research who recently released the results of a survey conducted in May and June of 2014.
 The Finding Quality Doctors: How Americans Evaluate Provider Quality in the United States survey was funded by the Robert Wood Johnson Foundation in which they interviewed more than 1,000 adults, 18 years of age or older.

 Consumers were asked their thoughts on what provider quality means, how accessible provider quality information is, how much they trust that information and the connection between provider quality and cost.